-- 35.3 Academic workloads comprise of a range of activities including teaching, supervision, research, creative activities, scholarship, leadership in staff members' areas of academic and professional expertise (including community engagement), and the leadership and administration immediately associated with these roles including research leadership, course coordination and program direction. - 35.4 The 3 career pathways for academic staff are: - a) Teaching and Research Academic: undertakes teaching, research and administrative activities.
-A balance of effort and outcomes of 40:40:20 is considered a reasonable balance, however it is recognised that a staff member may at times focus more intensively on a particular category of academic activity; - b) Research Academic: undertakes research and related activities and may also have the opportunity to undertake activities related to teaching, administration and scholarship; - c) Teaching Academic: undertakes a combination of teaching and administrative activities.
-The total of such activities will not exceed 80% of a staff member's yearly allocated workload.
-The remainder of the allocated workload will be available for scholarship activities.
-A Teaching Academic can also include circumstances where the role is purely administrative in nature. - 35.5 Nothing in this clause restricts a staff member from changing their career pathway with the agreement of their Head of School (or equivalent) as part of performance development and management discussions, or in accordance with clause 35.13. - 35.6 Promotion of academic staff members in the 3 career pathways will be in accordance with the University's academic promotion process.
+- 35.4 Academic work comprises a broad range of activities including teaching, supervision, research, scholarship, leadership in staff members' areas of academic and professional expertise (including external engagement), and the leadership and administration associated with these activities including research leadership, course coordination and program direction.
+While a staff member may at times focus more intensively on a particular category of academic activity, it is in the interests of both staff members and the University for workloads to include activities from a combination of the broad categories of teaching, research/scholarship and administration/engagement, as relevant to the academic career pathway. - 35.5 The three (3) academic career pathways are: - a) Teaching and Research Academic who undertakes teaching, research/scholarship and administrative/engagement activities with a respective percentage allocation of 40:40:20.
+However, it is recognised that a staff member may at times, by agreement, focus more intensively on a particular category of academic activity, in which case the respective allocation will be amended accordingly; - b) Research Academic who undertakes research and related activities and may also, by agreement, undertake activities related to teaching, administration/engagement and scholarship.
+Any teaching or teaching related activities will be recognised in a teaching workload allocation; - c) Teaching Academic who undertakes teaching, scholarship and administrative/engagement activities with a respective percentage allocation of 60:20:20.
+However, it is recognised that a staff member may at times, by agreement, focus more intensively on scholarship and/or administrative/engagement activities in which case the respective allocation will be amended accordingly. - 35.6 Nothing in this clause restricts a staff member from seeking to change their career pathway or workload allocation in a way that is consistent with Clause 35.5 above as part of performance development discussions.
+The transition to an alternative career pathway, or revised workload allocation, will be by agreement and recorded. - 35.7 Promotion of academic staff members will be in accordance with the University's academic promotion process.
+Where a staff member transitions from one academic career pathway to another, the transition will be taken into account as part of the academic promotion assessment.
+The performance development process will be utilised to support staff members where they wish to commit to a particular career pathway.